-43. In principle, the country's perspective should include all costs and benefits generated by a given land use that are perceived within the country.
-This would, in principle, include all on-site benefits (such as fuelwood and timber collection, recreation, and so on) as well as all off-site benefits (such as protection of water services, landscape benefits, and so on), except those that are perceived primarily outside its borders (such as carbon sequestration and biodiversity conservation).
+- 43. In principle, the country's perspective should include all costs and benefits generated by a given land use that are perceived within the country.
+This would, in principle, include all on-site benefits (such as fuelwood and timber collection, recreation, and so on) as well as all off-site benefits (such as protection of water services, landscape benefits, and so on), except those that are received primarily outside its borders (such as carbon sequestration and biodiversity conservation).
 In practice, it has been common in the REDD debate to consider the on-site benefits separately from the other benefits, dubbed "co-benefits", of preserving forests.
-We follow this convention here.

-44. When the co-benefits of forests are high, the costs of avoided deforestation from the country's perspective fall, and might in fact become negative.
+We follow this convention here. - 44.
+When the co-benefits of forests are high, the costs of REDD from the country's perspective fall, and might in fact become negative.
 Consider a forest generating \$10/ha/yr in on-site benefits, and which would generate \$150/ha/yr if converted to cropland.
 The opportunity costs of avoiding deforestation in this area appear very high, at \$140/ha/yr.
 Suppose, however, that cutting down this forest would cause \$200/ha/yr in downstream damages such as sedimentation of reservoirs, or increased flood damage.
 Preserving the forest would avoid these damages.
-If the value of these co-benefits were to be included, the actual opportunity cost to the country would be negative: -\$60/ha/yr.12 In this case, it would be in the country's interest to seek to avoid such deforestation even in the absence of any REDD payment.13 Omitting the value of co-benefits thus makes opportunity costs appear to be higher than they are.
+If the value of these co-benefits were to be included, the actual opportunity cost to the country would be negative: -\$60/ha/yr.
+In this case, it would be in the country's interest to seek to avoid such deforestation even in the absence of any REDD payment.
+Omitting the value of co-benefits thus makes opportunity costs appear to be higher than they are. - 45.
+In general, the value of co-benefits is very difficult to estimate and even more difficult to convert to per hectare terms, so they cannot usually be incorporated explicitly in opportunity cost estimates.
+It is, however, often feasible to identify areas or conditions under which co-benefits are likely to be particularly high.
+Pagiola and others (2006), for example, identify areas within highland Guatemala that are particularly important for water supplies, and prioritize them.
+Such information can then be used in conjunction with opportunity cost estimates to determine whether particular areas should be included in a REDD program.
+An area with high opportunity costs would generally not be attractive for inclusion in a REDD program, but if the co-benefits are likely to be high, this conclusion might be changed.
+In the example in Figure 3, a proposed payment of \$2.5/tC would not have been sufficient to induce efforts to avoid deforestation in area B. But if part of the area that is threatened by conversion to soybean production were known to be in an important water supply area, such efforts might be justified-though perhaps targeted solely to the water supply area, rather than to all of area B.

-12 Plantinga and Wu (2003), for example, find that the erosion and water pollution co-benefits of an afforestation program in Wisconsin (USA), would by themselves be sufficient to justify its costs.
+Plantinga and Wu (2003), for example, find that the erosion and water pollution co-benefits of an additionality criterion.
+Given the difficulty of measuring co-benefits, it may not be practicable in many cases to exclude such areas from eligibility for REDD.

+afforestation program in Wisconsin (USA), would by themselves be sufficient to justify its costs.
 While this result cannot be generalized, it shows that in some cases co-benefits can be quite large.

-13 An important issue that will need to be resolved is whether avoiding deforestation in areas where co-benefits are sufficiently high to offset all opportunity costs would be considered to meet a REDD additionality criterion.
-Given the difficulty of measuring co-benefits, it may not be practicable in many cases to exclude such areas from eligibility for REDD.
+An important issue that will need to be resolved is whether avoiding deforestation in areas where co-benefits are sufficiently high to offset all opportunity costs would be considered to meet a REDD